1cosmologist/skyplot/README.md

 # SkyPlot

-`SkyPlot` is a Python package for visualizing CMB and other astrophysical sky maps stored as HEALPix arrays.
+`SkyPlot` is a Python package for visualizing CMB and other astrophysical sky maps stored as HEALPix arrays or `pixell.ndmap`.
 It samples maps with `healpy` at configurable angular coordinates and renders them with Matplotlib + Cartopy using `pcolormesh`.

 ## Features